H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 **Multimodal and domain-specific models**

-- `llava`, `bakllava`, and `minicpm-v` are available for workflows that involve images or multimodal prompts, where enabled.
+- `llava` and `minicpm-v` are available for workflows that involve images or multimodal prompts, where enabled.
 - `medllama2` provides a specialized lens for medical-style text, used cautiously and typically within constrained, advisory contexts.

 These roles can change over time as models are upgraded or replaced, but the pattern of assigning clear responsibilities, grouping models by capability, and avoiding uncontrolled model sprawl remains central.